 - Use a pillowcase that is easy to clean, or get yourself a waterproof pillowcase cover so that you can wash it.

-- If you think your waist will be a little too large for the pillow, you can usually find larger sizes online.
+- If you think your waist will be too large for the pillow, you can usually find larger sizes online.

-- Do not allow your infant to fall asleep on it.
+- Please do not allow your infant to fall asleep on it.

 - Do not put the cushions in a crib or playpen.